 Here are some of the pros and cons of living in Roxas City:

-- 53% of economic activity in Roxas City is farming and fishing so it’s much lower in pollution compared to the big cities.
+- 53% of economic activity in Roxas City is farming and fishing, so it’s much lower in pollution than the big cities.

-- Roxas City has at least 6 shopping malls and numerous restaurants – Filipino, American, Japanese, Korean, Chinese, Indian, and Mexican restaurants.
+- Roxas City has at least 6 shopping malls and numerous restaurants – Filipino, American, Japanese, Korean, Chinese, Indian, and Mexican.

 - The people in Roxas City are friendly, polite, and helpful to foreign nationals.
 And we can speak English too.

-- While most of the foreign nationals become amazed of our major means of transportation – the tricycle, which is a motorcycle with a sidecar – you might not find it very comfortable on a long-term use.
+- While most foreign nationals become amazed by our major means of transportation – the tricycle, a motorcycle with a sidecar – you might not find it very comfortable on long-term use.
 Although there are available jeepneys and buses in the city, we think it’s most convenient to have your own car to drive around the city.

-- Housekeeping services is not expensive but it’s not always available.
+- Housekeeping services are not expensive, but it’s not always available.
 So you might end up taking care of the housekeeping yourself.

 The cost of living in Roxas City is much lower than in big cities in the Philippines.
-Although you won’t see any significantly tall buildings no matter where you go, you’ll also won’t feel the pressure of being in a big city or a crowded place.
+Although you won’t see any significantly tall buildings no matter where you go, you’ll also feel less pressure compared to being in a big city or a crowded place.
 And you will find your destination with relative ease because its interconnecting roads are easy to go around with.

 But if you find a good reason to stay here for a long time, you can get yourself a parcel of land in any of the best locations mentioned above.
-The cost of land per sq m in Roxas City is at least Php 7,000 ($140).
-Then your can build a decent-sized home there for as low as Php 1,400,000 ($28,000).
-If you do this, you can get rid of the cost of rent for apartment or house which takes a huge chunk of your total monthly bill.
+The land per sq m in Roxas City is at least Php 7,000 ($140).
+Then you can build a decent-sized home there for as low as Php 1,400,000 ($28,000).
+If you do this, you can get rid of the cost of rent for an apartment or house, which takes a huge chunk of your total monthly bill.